Cupiennius: Hunting

 They hunt at night, venturing out of their retreats to stalk prey on leaves.
 They do this in what we consider total darkness.
 Although they have advanced eyes they primarily sense prey by detecting minute vibrations, which they may feel up to several meters away.
 Vibrations are sensed by specialized organs called metatarsal lyriform organs, which are located in the metatarsus of the two front legs.
 These organs consist of tiny slits, which are parallel to one another, looking like a lyre.
 When the tarsus is moved by the vibration, they compress, which stimulates the nervous system.

 Courtship

-These spiders own a very unique courtship system.
+These spiders have a unique courtship system.
 Once it's time to breed the female will leave a dragline made of silk, wherever she walks to.
 Once the male recognizes the thread of the female, it will start sending vibrations to the plant the string was found on.
 Being distinct to each species.
 If the females replies, the male will follow the vibrations to the female.